ssire/axel-forms/README.md

 Follow the instructions of the section "For the impatient".

 The web site is regularly updated, however to really get the latest version checkout the repository.
-The repository contains a `dist/axel-forms.js` file with the extensions.
-As this file is usually rebuilt only for release commits, do not forget to regenerate it if you really want to get the latest version (see section below).
+The *master* branch is where we push AXEL-FORMS more stable releases while the *devel* branch is where we prepare the next release.

 Where to start ?
 ----------------